Allergy Testing

 High Sensitivity C-Reactive Protein (hs-CRP) is a blood test that detects C-reactive protein levels with high sensitivity, indicating inflammation in the body.
 It is used to assess the risk of cardiovascular disease and monitor inflammatory conditions like autoimmune diseases.
 Elevated levels of hs-CRP are associated with a higher risk of heart attacks and strokes.
 Results are reported in milligrams per liter, with different levels indicating varying risks.
 The test is influenced by factors like smoking, obesity, and chronic conditions, and may require multiple tests for accuracy.
 While not diagnostic alone, hs-CRP is used in combination with other factors to assess cardiovascular risk and guide treatment decisions.

-$79.00
+from $79.00

 Visit Lab

-$79.00Visit Lab
+from $79.00Visit Lab

 ESR Test (Erythrocyte Sedimentation Rate)